allisonjzhu/try/README.md

 - [Pandas](http://pandas.pydata.org/)
 - [matplotlib](http://matplotlib.org/)
 - [scikit-learn](http://scikit-learn.org/stable/)
+- keras
--
+- gensim

+It needs TensorFlow backend.

 You will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html)

 If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.

+Download crawl-300d-2M.vec pre-trained embedding, which is trained from Common Crawl (a website that collects almost everything).
+It has 2 million words.
+Each word is represent by a vector of 300 dimensions.
+You can get it from https://fasttext.cc/docs/en/english-vectors.html

 ### Code

-Template code is provided in the `boston_housing.ipynb` notebook file.
-You will also be required to use the included `visuals.py` Python file and the `housing.csv` dataset file to complete your work.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
-Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended for students to manipulate.
-If you are interested in how the visualizations are created in the notebook, please feel free to explore this Python file.
+Template code is provided in the `Final project_NLP.ipynb` notebook file.
+You will also be required to use the `data.csv` dataset file to complete your work.
+Since the full dataset is 797KB containing 1,804,874 records, which can be downloaded from https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data .
+The `capstone_data_sample.csv` here only contains 10000 records, which gives you an idea of data structure.

 ### Run